claritystack/JustCalcIt/_posts/2026-06-20-how-much-to-tip-for-food-delivery.md

   <h3>5) Is tipping on delivery apps mandatory?</h3>
   <p>No, it's not mandatory in the way that, say, sales tax is.
 But given how delivery driver pay is structured — often a relatively small base payout per delivery — tips function similarly to restaurant tipping in the US: technically optional, but a core part of how drivers actually earn a living wage doing this work.</p>

-  <p>If you'd rather skip the percentage math entirely, our <a href="{{ site.baseurl }}/tip-calculator/">free tip calculator</a> works just as well for delivery orders as it does for restaurant bills — enter your order total, pick a percentage, and you're done.
-And if you want the full mental-math shortcut for calculating tips on the fly, we walked through <a href="{{ site.baseurl }}/blog/how-to-calculate-a-tip/">exactly how to do that here</a>.</p>
+  <p>If you'd rather skip the percentage math entirely, our <a href="{{ site.baseurl }}/tip-calculator/" target="_blank">free tip calculator</a> works just as well for delivery orders as it does for restaurant bills — enter your order total, pick a percentage, and you're done.
+And if you want the full mental-math shortcut for calculating tips on the fly, we walked through <a href="{{ site.baseurl }}/blog/how-to-calculate-a-tip/" target="_blank">exactly how to do that here</a>.</p>
 </div>